sonatype-nexus-community/scan-gradle-plugin/README.md

     cacheExpiration = 'PT12H' // 12 hours if omitted.
 It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String- colorEnabled = false // if true prints vulnerability description in color.
 By default is true. dependencyGraph = true // if true prints dependency graph showing direct/transitive dependencies.
 By default is false.
+    proxyConfiguration { // extra configuration when running behind a proxy without direct internet access protocol = 'http' // can be 'http' (default) or 'https' host = 'proxy-host' // hostname for the proxy port = 8080 // port for the proxy authConfiguration.username = 'username' // username for the proxy (if credentials are required) authConfiguration.password = 'password' // password for the proxy (if credentials are required) }
 }
 ```
 - Open Terminal on the project's root and run `./gradlew ossIndexAudit`